Rohsomeness/Guardian/README.md

 # Guardian
-Smart manager for who enters apartment
+Smart manager that uses facial id to recognize and say phrases depending on who enters field of view of camera.
+Light-weight model that can run on-device.

 ## How to use:
 Make venv using requirements.txt.
 Run guardian.py, setting visualize to True if you want visual output and false otherwise like so: